Aboooooo57/syncMusicStream/README.md

    git clone https://github.com/Aboooooo57/syncMusicStream.git
    cd syncMusicStream
    ```
-2. Edit an .env.example to .env file in the project root and configure the required environment variables
+2. Edit .env.example to .env file in the project root and configure the required environment variables
 3. Build and start the services using Docker Compose:
    ```bash
    docker-compose up --build